thekidclimbwall/ai-options-tax-aware/README.md

 ---

-**💡 Ready to explore the future of AI-driven financial analysis?**
+**Ready to explore the future of AI-driven financial analysis?**
-**🚀 Clone the repository and experience intelligent options strategy generation firsthand!**
+**Clone the repository and experience intelligent options strategy generation firsthand!**